582-41W-VA/WishCraft/README.md

 ## Project architecture:

-We were following Django general architecture with separating views according its function in the logic (authentication.py - login, sign up, sign out, cards.py - all manipulations with cards data)
+We were following Django general architecture with separating views according its function in the logic (authentication.py - login, sign up, sign out, cards.py - all manipulations with cards data, admin_panel.py - all manipulations with admin logic)

 ## Entity-Relationship Diagram and DB schema
 - ERD